FORD VP CALLS FOR INTEGRATED PUSH TOWARD

 Sue Cischke, Ford vice president of environmental and safety engineering, testified before a U.S. Senate committee.

 WASHINGTON, March 7, 2006 – Calling on lawmakers to “act with urgency,” a Ford executive today told the Senate Energy and Natural Resources Committee that policies are needed to support an aggressive, integrated approach by industry and government stakeholders to develop renewable fuels and advanced technology vehicles to overcome the nations future energy needs.

-Ford is committed to a portfolio of advanced technology vehicles to meet the various needs of consumers, including hybrids, flexible fuel vehicles, advanced clean diesels, hydrogen-powered internal combustion engines and fuel cells.
+Ford is committed to a portfolio of advanced technology vehicles to meet the various needs of consumers, including hybrids, flexible fuel vehicles, advanced clean diesel, hydrogen-powered internal combustion engines, and fuel cells.

 The company has led American automakers in developing advanced technology vehicles, building the first American full gas-electric hybrid and the first hybrid SUV in the world.
 At the Washington Auto Show in January, Ford unveiled the first-ever hybrid-ethanol demonstration vehicle, a Ford Escape Hybrid E85, marrying the two most-promising technologies on the market today.

 Pointing out that Ford alone has put more than 1.6 million ethanol-capable, or flex-fuel, vehicles on the road in the last decade, Cischke emphasized the need for rapid production of renewable fuels and the infrastructure to support them.

 Only 600 of the 170,000 retail gas stations in the country carry E85 ethanol, a blend of 85% ethanol and 15% gasoline.
 Cischke said expanding the availability of E85 will be critical to moving America toward energy independence.